psvet/obey/README.md

   })
 ```

 The validate method returns a promise (for more information see [Asynchronous Validation](#Asynchronous Validation)).
-A passing run will simply resolve, any failures will reject and the array of errors will be returned.
+A passing run will simply resolve, any failures will reject and the `ValidationError` instance will be returned.

 ## Types

 Types are basic checks against native types, built-ins or custom.
-The library will check all native types (`boolean`, `null`, `undefined`, `number`, `string`, `array`, and `object`) as well as a [list of built-in types](/src/types).
+The library includes native types (`boolean`, `null`, `undefined`, `number`, `string`, `array`, and `object`) as well others.
+A [list of built-in types](/src/types) is contained in the source as individual strategies.

 ### Adding New Types

-New types can be added to the obey lib with the `obey.type` method:
+New types can be added to the Obey lib with the `obey.type` method:

 ```javascript
 obey.type('lowerCaseOnly', context => {